KEisenhart/Course3/README.md

 #Tidy Data Effort
 The data was not easy to interpret because not only was it spread across 8 files, but it also had 561 readings per subject per activity.
-The activities were identifieid by numerics rather than english words to describe such actions as walking or sitting.
+The activities were identified by numeric's rather than English words to describe such actions as walking or sitting.